A big shake-up in Data Protection law came into force from 25th May 2018.

 There is an excellent Church Times article here about the spiritual dangers of getting too preoccupied about the concept of privacy and data rights.

 The Diocese has appointed Brin Dunsire to be its Data Protection Manager and he ran a series of eight roadshow sessions around the Diocese during May.
 He is now engaged in doing follow-up visits to parishes (42 done up to 30h July.)
 These are likely to continue throughout the summer.
 If you have not booked one of these yet, get in touch - you do not have to wait for him to contact you.
-However, he will not be taking any appointments in August or 10th-14th September.
-See the link to a table of available dates at top right.
+See the link to a a Note about his availability at top right.

 The roadshow meetings were primarily intended for